MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 1. In the **Portal Management app**, scroll to the **Content** section and select **Web Pages**.

 1. Locate and open the page you created previously in the **Pages** workspace.
 This will open the root webpage.
-We will need to make our changes in the related localized content page.
+We'll need to make our changes in the related localized content page.

-1. Scroll down and in the **Localized Content** section , select the localized content web page.
+1. Scroll down and in the **Localized Content** section, select the localized content web page.

     :::image type="content" source="media/tutorial-custom-layouts/web-page.png" alt-text="Select the localized content page.":::